Zucchini Noodles with Marinara Sauce Easy and Flavorful

 Presentation Suggestions

 When serving, a beautiful plate makes a big difference.
 Twirl the zucchini noodles into a nest shape.
 This gives height and looks appealing.
 Top it with fresh basil leaves for color.
 A light sprinkle of grated Parmesan cheese adds a nice touch.
 Use a bowl or plate that contrasts with the colors of the dish.
 This makes your meal pop visually.
-For the full recipe, check out the earlier section.

 Variations